GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/09.581-590/10.Man-the-Life-Boat!/docs.md

 ---
+title: |
-title: 590.
-Man the Life-Boat!
+    590. Man the Life-Boat! - Christ in Song
 metadata:
-    description:
+    description: |
-    keywords: Christ in Song, Man the Life-Boat!, Man the life-boat!
-Man the life-boat!, Man the life-boat!
+        Christ in Song 590.
+Man the Life-Boat!.
 Man the life-boat!
+Man the life-boat!
+Strong and short above the roar, Sounds the order to the watchers On the tempest-beaten shore, Hark!  again the guns appealing!
+Signals burn for a swift relief; There are men and wives and children, Facing death, on yonder reef!
+Chorus:   Man the life-boat!
+Man the life-boat!
+Help, for Christ's sake, them that drown!
+In the peril of great waters, Let them not go down!
+    keywords:  |
+        Christ in Song, adventhymnals, advent hymnals, Man the Life-Boat!, Man the life-boat!
+Man the life-boat!.
+Man the life-boat!
+Man the life-boat!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 590. MAN THE LIFE-BOAT!
+####  Christ in Song,

 ```txt
 1.